zioalex/mlops-capstone-project/README.md

 And the create a prefect report with:

     make prefect_monitoring

+## IaC
+An initial version of the needed infrastructure is available in Terraform using Localstack.

+ECR ( Elastic Container Registry) is not available in the free Localstack version therefore I hacked the ECR module to use instead the local docker daemon using the module `kreuzwerker/docker`.

+You can start the full stack with

+    make full_stack

+Although it will fail deploying the lambda function.

 # What you can expect
 Follow some screenshots of the project: